Iandawarrior/ian-swim-refactor/README.md

 Isolated getUserById functionality into a function to be able to be reused in another class.
 Renamed getUserById and getPetsFavFood routes.(6th Commit)

-Segregated unsetting password for all users and joining their names into a single string.(7th Commit)
+Segregated getAllUsers into unsetting password for all users and joining their names into a single string.(7th Commit)